-We have gone from a traditional organization with a hierarchical structure of leaders who make decisions and implementers who obey, to a network of men and women who each bring their knowledge to improve performance every day a little more.
+We have gone from a traditional organization — with a hierarchical structure of leaders who make decisions and implementers who obey — to a network of men and women who each use their knowledge to improve performance every day.

 We now recognize the power of this approach and have adopted it widely.
 We are smarter together.
 We also recognize the power of training and managerial support to help all of our teams progress, on the one hand through the knowledge of methods and tools — problem solving, statistics, 5S, DDMRP, etc. — and on the other hand by sharing clear visions on common values and the direction in which the company is heading.

 I was thinking about this recently when I heard a company’s objection to DDMRP: the sizing of the buffers, and in particular the red zone, seems too simple, even simplistic.
 This company prefers to explore more sophisticated techniques: probabilistic approaches, Artificial Intelligence.
 It seems more reassuring to them, more scientific.

 In addition, this company manages tens of thousands of references, so automation is required to productively handle this complexity.
 This is legitimate.

 Those who know me know that I am a bit of a geek.
 I have been interested in neural networks since the 90s, I have tried to learn the basics of data science, and I enjoy popularizing these approaches through tools like Power BI to make data sets talk.
 Any process of continuous improvement starts with observation and measurement, and we are better and better equipped for that.

 I am convinced of the benefits of AI in supply chain.
 Our work at Demand Driven Technologies confirms that Artificial Intelligence can help improve a supply chain management model, but we do not think it will be the alpha and omega of the function!
 While AI will improve supply chain performance, there will remain a critical role for human intelligence and involvement.